llucbrell/audrey2/readme.md

 >Footer

 You must use this parts to organize your view.
+Include name components inside this arrays and define them outside using the same name.

-Create an object as next and send it to Audrey.
+Look at this terminal options defined before send it to Audrey.

 ```js
 var terminal={